-Receiving an offer of a new job can be tremendously exciting, but there’s plenty to weigh up and lots to do.
+Receiving an offer of a new job from a hiring manager or recruitment agency can be tremendously exciting, but there’s plenty to weigh up and lots to do.

 Knowing how to prepare for a new job can make the transition smoother, and give you a strong head start from day one if you accept the offer.

 Understand how to prepare for a new job

 Receiving an offer of a new job often brings a mix of emotions from elation and relief to nerves about starting afresh with a new employer.
 You may even be a little bit uncertain about whether the role really is right for you.

 While all these feelings are quite understandable, a critical first step is to be confident that you are making the right career move.
 Here are a few ways to review your potential new job prospects:

 Does the new job tick all the boxes?

 Think back over everything you know about the new position.
 Will it engage and motivate you, and is the level of responsibility suitable to your skills and experience?

 A position that involves regular travel may sound exciting but the gloss can soon wear off especially if it impacts time on your personal life – so will that affect you decision?
 Will a long commute mean paying more in weekday transport costs and extend the length of your working day?

 Any aspect of the role that impacts your lifestyle should be carefully weighed up, as it could leave you burnt out and looking around for another positon.